phelps-sg/llm-cooperation/jupyter-book/background.md

 Large-language models have been rapidly deployed into many real-world applications where they typically interact with and assist human users.
-Therefore, from an AI alignment perspective, a key principle in assessing any emergent goal-like behaviour is to evaluate artificial agents in *multi-*agent tasks where outcomes depend not only on actions taken by artificial agents, but also their human counterparts.
+Therefore, from an AI alignment perspective, a key principle in assessing any emergent goal-like behaviour is to evaluate artificial agents in multi-agent tasks where outcomes depend not only on actions taken by artificial agents, but also their human counterparts.
 The theoretical study of such tasks falls within the remit of game-theory, while the empirical study falls within the